pjotrekk/lightning/blogpost/blogpost.md

 This Bean reads from the Apache Kafka instance to MongoDB.

 Before applying the KafkaIO.Read I want to set `.withMaxNumRecords()` conditionally.
-It allows me to choose whether we want a batch (with maxNumRecords set) or a streaming pipeline.
+It allows me to choose whether I want a batch (with maxNumRecords set) or a streaming pipeline.
 It will be very useful for testing.

 Next the json string is parsed to MongoDB bson Document.
 This is the class required to write to MongoDB.
 The last step is to write the `Document` with lightning data to MongoDB using Beam's MongoDbIO.Write.
-We just apply it as everything else to the Mongo Collection 'lightnings'.
+Just apply it as everything else to the Mongo Collection 'lightnings'.

 But why stop there?
 Let's add an another branch to the pipeline tree starting with `applyCountStrokeTheGroundLightnings(jsonLightningData)`.
-We can do such a thing to every PCollection object.
+You can do such a thing to every PCollection object.

 This one is a bit more complicated and uses more of Beam's features.
 At first it filters out the lightnings that did not strike the ground (they discharged in the sky) using the `Filter.by(predicate)` transform.